pipe-code/ditto/README.md

 Ditto v1.0
 =====

-> Wordpress theme for developers, has composer, nodejs and webpack pre configured.
+> Wordpress theme for developers with composer, nodejs and webpack pre configured.

 ## Getting Started